Bullard sign on U.S. 69

 In the post-World War II years Bullard again became a shipping point for fruit and vegetables.

-We encourage those with an interest in the history of Bullard to visit the Bullard History Museum located downtown at 105 N. Phillips Street, and to view the website of the Bullard History Museum.
+We encourage those with an interest in the history of Bullard to visit the Bullard History Museum located downtown at 105 N. Phillips Street, and to view the Bullard History Museum on Facebook.

 The Bullard History Museum (staff photo)